Fresh green and red serrano peppers with sliced pods and seeds on a prep board

 Where to Buy Serrano Pepper & How to Store

 Look for serranos with firm, smooth, glossy skin and no soft spots or wrinkles.
-Green pods are most common; red ones are riper, slightly sweeter, and worth grabbing when available.
+Green pods are most common; red ones are riper, slightly sweeter, and worth grabbing when available - they have a richer, less sharp flavor that works well in cooked applications.

-Refrigerate unwashed in a paper bag or loosely wrapped — they keep 1–2 weeks this way.
-Wash just before use.
+Refrigerate unwashed in a paper bag or loosely wrapped - they keep 1-2 weeks this way.
+Wash just before use to prevent premature moisture loss.

-For longer storage, serranos freeze well whole: spread on a sheet pan to freeze individually, then transfer to a bag.
-Frozen serranos work fine in cooked applications but lose their crunch for raw use.
-They also pickle easily in a 5% brine and keep refrigerated for months.
+For longer storage, serranos freeze well whole: spread on a sheet pan to freeze individually, then transfer to a sealed bag.
+No blanching required - the thin walls mean texture degrades less than with thicker peppers.
+Frozen serranos retain full heat and flavor for up to 6 months.

 What to Look For